sebthom/dockupdater/docs/Frequently-Asked-Questions.md

   docupdater/docupdater
 ```

-If your run docupdater on a stack:
+If your run docupdater with a stack:

 ```bash
 version: "3.6"